erc-dharma/project-documentation/website/legal-notice.md

 ## Funding

-The creation of this platform was made possible by funding for the Synergy Project DHARMA provised by the ERC over the years 2019-2026.
+The creation of this platform was made possible by funding for the Synergy Project DHARMA provided by the ERC over the years 2019-2026.

 <!--